bmeurant/technical-docs/software-architecture/system-design-patterns/deployment-stamps.md

 2.  **[Deployment Stamps 101 (Medium)](https://blog.devgenius.io/deployment-stamps-101-7c04a6f704a2)**

-    A practical article that explains the concept with clear diagrams and discusses the "why" behind the pattern, focusing on scalability, resilience, and cost-effectiveness.
+    A practical article that explains the concept with clear diagrams and discusses the "why" behind the pattern, focusing on [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], resilience, and cost-effectiveness.